nileshset/Delta/README.md

 # Delta

-## Please use this repo to download your in-class starter codes.
+## Please use this repo to download your in-class starter codes

-Edited by Nilesh Solanki
+add Nilesh Solanki